September 28th 2021

 Breath: The most obvious but sometimes hardest to recognise, if your breath is shallow or you're not breathing at all.

-What to do about tech apnea
+How to prevent tech apnea

 Aside from deleting the Instagram app and never looking at your phone again, there are a few methods to banish tech apnea, focusing on the breath and breathing more consciously.
 "Connect with your breath before you connect with your tech," advises Aimee.